JLBLine/WODEN/docs/sphinx/testing/everybeam_testing.rst

 Work still to be done on EveryBeam in WODEN
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 - I've managed to read the antenna locations from a measurement set, needed to calculate ``u,v,w`` coords.
-But I haven't worked out where the latitude/longitude are stored in the measurement set.
+But I haven't worked out where the central latitude/longitude are stored in the measurement set.
 At the moment you have to put that in via command line arguments.
 Something to figure out.
 - You can only run one ``WODEN`` frequency band at a time.
 This is because ``WODEN`` is designed to calculate the beam values on GPU, iteratively band by band.
 It's not the end of the world but a slight design flaw.
 - Only certain frequencies exists in certain models.
 This means we don't need to call EveryBeam for every single frequency.
 So create some kind of cache or map for the existing beam models to save compute.
 - Things are threaded over ``EveryBeam now``, but we still need more optimisation.
 CPU-only version?